Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 out that an important part of the Alcoholics Anonymous philosophy is to

-begun to dry out.
-This is not simply a matter of providing an anesthetic, but a
+not yet begun to dry out.
+This is not simply a matter of providing an

 --